I have never taken Vitamins. Should I?

 Where have probiotics been all my life?

-A prebiotic is like a catalyst, which is going to nourish the probiotics and improve the quantity and diversity of gut organisms.
+A prebiotic is like a catalyst, which is going to nourish the probiotics and improves the quantity and diversity of gut organisms.
 Honestly, I’m a little relieved that it’s this easy to get my gut on track—but also like, how did I not do this before now?

 Omega-3s are everything